rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 May the Lord grant mercy to the household of Onesiphorus, for he often refreshed me and was not ashamed of my chains, ^0116

-but when he arrived in Rome he searched for me earnestly and found me— ^0117
+but when he arrived in Rome he searched for me earnestly and found me-- ^0117

-may the Lord grant him to find mercy from the Lord on that Day !— and you well know all the service he rendered at Ephesus. ^0118
+may the Lord grant him to find mercy from the Lord on that Day!--and you well know all the service he rendered at Ephesus. ^0118

 You then, my child, be strengthened by the grace that is in Christ Jesus, ^0201